numixproject/elegance-colors/README.md

 `gsettings set org.gnome.shell.extensions.user-theme name 'elegance-colors'`

 You can launch the GUI from the menu which lets you customise various aspects of the the theme.
 You can also export your customized theme, import/export settings from the GMenu.
 Click on the title in the Gnome Shell top bar to get the GMenu.

+### Advanced configuration

+Apart from the included presets, Elegance Colors supports user presets installed under `~/.config/elegance-colors/presets/`

+To create a preset, just export your customized settings from the GMenu and give it a name by editing the exported file and adding the following at the beginning,

+`# Name: Your Awesome Name`

+You can also change the settings by editing the file `~/.config/elegance-colors.ini` instead of using the GUI.
+It also gives more power to you by enabling you to use symbolic colors.

+For example, you can use,

+`button_activebg1=@mode`

+Where `@mode` is the color derived from the wallpaper, GTK theme or a custom color.

+There are 3 methods for manipulating colors, `alpha` - for making a color translucent, `shade` - to darken or lighten a color, `tint` - to mix a color with another.

+For example, you can use,

+`button_activebg1=shade;@mode;-10`

+It takes the symbolic color `@mode`, and darkens it by "10".
+You can have a look at the included presets to have more understanding.

 ### Troubleshooting